Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Results

 \subsubsection{Detection and localisation}

 Table~\ref{tab:quantitative result} shows the detailed result for the polyp detection and localisation task on the Kvasir-SEG dataset.
-It can be observed that RetinaNet shows improvement over YOLOv3 and {YOLOv4} for mean average precision computed for multiple IoU thresholds and for average precision at IoU threshold 25 (AP$_{25}$) and 50 (AP$_{50}$).
+It can be observed that RetinaNet shows improvement over YOLOv3 and {YOLOv4} for mean average precision computed for multiple IoU thresholds and for average precision at \ac{IoU} threshold 25 (AP$_{25}$) and 50 (AP$_{50}$).
 RetinaNet with ResNet101 backbone achieved an average precision of 0.8745, while YOLOv4 yielded 0.8513.
-However, for the IoU threshold of 0.75, YOLOv4 showed improvement over RetinaNet with (AP$_{75}$) of 0.7594 against 0.7132 for RetinaNet with ResNet101 backbone.
-Similarly, the average IoU of 0.8248 was observed for YOLOv3, which is nearly 8\% improvement over RetinaNet.
+However, for the \ac{IoU} threshold of 0.75, YOLOv4 showed improvement over RetinaNet with (AP$_{75}$) of 0.7594 against 0.7132 for RetinaNet with ResNet101 backbone.
+Similarly, the average \ac{IoU} of 0.8248 was observed for YOLOv3, which is nearly 8\% improvement over RetinaNet.
 IoU determines the preciseness of the bounding box localisation.
-EfficientDet-D0 obtained the least AP of 0.4756 and IoU of 0.4322.
+EfficientDet-D0 obtained the least AP of 0.4756 and \ac{IoU} of 0.4322.
 Faster R-CNN obtained an AP of 0.7866.
 However, it only obtained an \ac{FPS} of 8.
 YOLOv4 with Darknet53 as backbone obtained a \ac{FPS} of 48, which is 6$\times$ faster than Faster R-CNN.
 The other competitive network was YOLOv3, with an average \ac{FPS} of 45.01.
-However, its average prevision value is 5\% less than YOLOv4.
+However, its average precision value is 5\% less than YOLOv4.
 Thus, the quantitative results show that the YOLOv4 with Darknet can detect different types of polyps at a real-time speed of 48 \ac{FPS} and average precision of 0.8513.
 Therefore, from the evaluation metrics comparison, YOLOv4 with Darknet53 is the best model for detection and localisation of polyp.
 The results suggest that the model can help gastroenterologists find missed polyps and decrease the polyp miss-rate.
+Even though, the proposed ColonSegNet is primary built for real-time segmentation of polyps, we compared the bounding box predictions of the proposed network with SOTA detection methods.
+It can be observed that the inference of the proposed method is nearly four times faster (180 FPS) than YOLOv4.
+Additionally, it is also obtaining competitive scores on both AP and IoU metrics (IoU of 0.81 and AP of 0.80).
+Therefore, it can also be considered as one of the best detection and localisation techniques.